Preta case

-On the night of March 9, 2005, a dog known as "Preta", who was pregnant, was tied to the bumper of a car and dragged through the Brazilian city of Pelotas by Fernando Siqueira Carvalho, Marcelo Ortiz Schuch and Alberto Conceição da Cunha Neto.
+On the night of March 9, 2005, a black dog named Preta, who was pregnant, was tied to the bumper of a car and dragged through the Brazilian city of Pelotas by 3 men: Fernando Siqueira Carvalho, Marcelo Ortiz Schuch, and Alberto Conceição da Cunha Neto.

 Repercussion

 The case gained repercussions throughout the country and also abroad.
 In Brazil, specifically, the case generated commotion in the population throughout the state of Rio Grande do Sul and gained national repercussions when it was reported on Fantástico, on national television, on March 17, 2005, later appearing then in several newspapers, magazines and TV programs, a fact that generated protests in several other centers in addition to the state.
 In view of the case, a public civil action was opened.

 “Collectivities are subject to aggression against non-patrimonial values, bundled in them, in a diffuse way, including among them a feeling of respect for the lives of beings close to human beings.
 Case of the "Black Dog", savagely killed, with disintegration of her body and fetuses, dragged through the central streets of Pelotas, in plain sight, for the mere amusement of its authors, generating notorious social commotion.
 Aggression to feelings that are indispensable to collectivities, without which life in society becomes impossible.”